Is a Bloodhound the right dog for you?

 Although Bloodhound’s may not have

-a high top speed, they can maintain a steady and quick pace at their preferred trot for hours on end.
+a high top speed, they can maintain a steady and quick pace at their preferred trot for miles and hours on end.
 Once the Bloodhound picks up a scent, it will obsessively follow it to its source.
 They can pick up a scent trail that is almost 2 weeks old.

 According to FCI Breed Standard